hhchen1105/mini-ml/README.md

 ## About

 This project aims to provide a backbone implementation of the key machine learning algorithms for educational purposes.
-We focus on code readability over efficiency.

 ## Design principle